 Visiting your GP

-If you are experiencing persistent pain in your knee or are
+If you are experiencing persistent pain in your hip or are

 finding it difficult to do normal things because of stiffness or

 loss of mobility, your GP is probably the first person you will

 GP is likely to ask about what pain you are experiencing at